aahnik/cbse-xii-cs-proj/project/README.md

 ## API Reference

-As `marksman` is written in python, it can easily be imported by other Python programs and easily extended.
+As `marksman` is written purely in python, it can easily be imported by other Python programs and easily extended.
 Read the full API Reference which is published from the docstrings.